Wettingen Abbey: History

 Under Abbot Peter Schmid (1594 to 1633) the abbey enjoyed a revival.
 The buildings were restored and extended.
-In 1604 a school of philosophy and theology was opened, and in 1671 a printing-press.
+In 1604, a school of philosophy and theology was opened, and, in 1671, a printing-press.
 During the Toggenburg War of 1712 the monks were obliged to flee to central Switzerland for a period.
 In the turmoil after the French Revolution the abbey afforded shelter to thousands of political and religious refugees from France.

-In 1803 the abbey came into the possession of the newly established Canton of Aargau, which initially gave assurances of its continuance, provided it maintained a school.
-From 1830 however the government of the canton made ever greater financial demands, until in 1834 it took over the administration of the abbey's assets, imposed a ban on the acceptance of novices and closed down the abbey school.
-On 13 January 1841 the cantonal parliament of Aargau decreed the dissolution of all monasteries in the Canton, which led to the troubles known as the Aargau Monastic Conflict (see :de:Aargauerklosterstreit).
+In 1803, the abbey came into the possession of the newly established Canton of Aargau, which initially gave assurances of its continuance, provided it maintained a school.
+From 1830, however, the government of the canton made ever greater financial demands, until in 1834 it took over the administration of the abbey's assets, imposed a ban on the acceptance of novices and closed down the abbey school.
+On 13 January 1841, the cantonal parliament of Aargau decreed the dissolution of all monasteries in the Canton, which led to the troubles known as the Aargau Monastic Conflict (see :de:Aargauerklosterstreit).

-Shortly afterwards the monks—among them Alberich Zwyssig, composer of the Swiss national anthem, the Swiss Psalm—were forced to leave the abbey.
+Shortly afterwards, the monks - among them Alberich Zwyssig, composer of the Swiss national anthem, the Swiss Psalm - were forced to leave the abbey.
 The extensive abbey library was taken over by the Aargau Canton Library.
-After some years of wandering the monks settled, on 8 June 1854, in the secularised monastery at Mehrerau in Bregenz in Austria, since known as Wettingen-Mehrerau Abbey.
+After some years of wandering, the monks settled, on 8 June 1854, in the secularised monastery at Mehrerau in Bregenz in Austria, since known as Wettingen-Mehrerau Abbey.

 The empty buildings at Wettingen were placed at the disposal of the teachers' training college.
 Since 1976 they have been used by the Wettingen Canton School.
 Catholic services are held every week in the former abbey church, and weddings are also celebrated there.

+21st century

+In 2023, the current Abbot is Vinzenz (Rudolf) Wohlwend, O. Cist.
+He is also responsible for the Cistercian nunneries throughout the country.

+The abbey is open to the public and offers tours where visitors can see the monks’ church, the Konversenkirch with Romanesque-Gothic stained glass windows and the cloister garden with trees over 200 years old.